 Long ago, the Sky God Nyame owns all the stories in the world, keeping them in a golden box.
 One day, Ananse climbs up to the sky to buy the stories.
 Not believing that a small creature like Ananse could pay the price, the Sky God demands a few dangerous creatures in exchange for the golden box.
 To Nyame's surprise, however, Ananse uses trickery to successfully purchase the stories and share them with the people on Earth.

-African Storyteller: "A story, a story; let it come, let it go."
+African Storyteller: "A story, a story; let it come, let it go." |

 A best-selling classic, A Story, A Story won Gail E. Haley the Caldecott Medal and was adapted into an animated short film narrated by Dr. John Akar, the Sierra Leonean ambassador to the United States.

 Anansi may be a trickster but his stories show that having a brain is better than having brawn.
-To this day, the enslaved Africans' descendants remind children the powers that come from opposing racism and telling "spider stories."
+To this day, the enslaved Africans' descendants remind children of the powers that come from opposing racism and telling "spider stories."

 Courtesy of TED-ED, here's a variant of the African folktale: